Former ‘RHOC’ Star Tamra Judge Admits To Fearing For Husband Eddie Amid Pandemic, Shares Thoughts On Bravo

 Tamra Judge opened up about the health of her husband, Eddie Judge, during an appearance on Kickin’ It with Kelly last week.

 Although the condition was recently fixed, Judge said that because her husband’s immune system could be compromised if he gets sick, he could ultimately be dealt with the same condition if he contracts the virus.
-As she explained, Eddie’s heart could potentially go into defense mode and after because he’s already undergone so many ablations, his heart could be affected.
+As she explained, Eddie’s heart could potentially go into defense mode as a result.
+Because he’s already undergone so many ablations, his heart could be affected.

-Moving on to her past with Bravo, Judge admitted that the first month that followed her expected exit from The Real Housewives of Orange County was a little weird for her, and for her daughter, Sophia Barney, who has starred on the series alongside her for the past several years.
+Moving on to her past with Bravo, Judge admitted that the first month that followed her expected exit from The Real Housewives of Orange County was a little weird for her and for her daughter, Sophia Barney, who has starred on the series alongside her for the past several years.

 According to Judge, Sophia told her, “My dad has cancer and you lost your job.”

-As fans well know, Judge’s ex-husband, Simon Barney, confirmed he was diagnosed with stage three throat cancer weeks ago and ever since, Judge has been caring for their kids as he attempts to kick the disease.
+As fans well know, Judge’s ex-husband, Simon Barney, confirmed he was diagnosed with stage 3 throat cancer weeks ago.
+Ever since, she has been caring for their kids as he attempts to kick the disease.

 Looking back on her reality career, Judge made it clear that she is on good terms with Bravo.